I don’t get to write many press releases… so please allow me a few moments to brag:

 Sessions range from $75 for a straight studio session to $200 for four hours of fabulous studio, woodlands and Saint Louis too!

-Session fees are separate from package prices and are based on time, outfit changes and locations.
+Session fees applied toward package prices and are based on time, outfit changes and locations.

 We’ll make 3 appointments.
 First we’ll set a date for your photo session… then we’ll set a time for you to return to the studio for a viewing and order session about a week after your photo session.
 Then two weeks later your prints should be ready for pick up!

 WANT A BONUS?
 BE ON TIME.
 Time is simply something we can’t make more of.
 Be on time for all three of your appointments and I’ll send you a special bonus – how cool is that?

 What to wear?
 Clothes that fit and feel good.
 Solid colors… long sleeves… coats, jackets, scarves.. things that add texture and dimension.
 Sunglasses for all those location shots that are really cool but the light is just too harsh…

 Make up.
 Use it.
 Bring it. [along with your basic kit to touch up and fix your hair while we're shooting]

 Plan on a wall portrait.
 Something to put above your mantle or over the sofa?
 Send me a snapshot of your wall space and I can simulate framed prints at various sizes to help you determine how big is too big… or how small is just too small.